 Traditionally, squid tentacles, carrots and bamboo shoots are also used.
 As autumn is upon us, I wanted to try it with chestnuts, shiitake mushrooms and edamame beans.
 Shiitake mushrooms are quite strong in flavours, so in order to balance that, the stock that I’m using only contains kombu seaweed/kelp (kombu dashi) and has no bonito flakes.

-Also, this is not entirely a first time making post – I’ve made it a couple of times with certain variations (hence there are 3 squids in some photos and 2 in others).
+Also, this is not entirely a first time making post – I’ve made it a couple of times with certain variations.
 The main important step I’ve added based on several repeats is soaking /marinading the squid.
 It really makes a difference to make the flavours sink in.

 The prep takes roughly 10 minutes, but there are many instances where you need to leave things marinading or simmering, and the final cooking time is 45 minutes, so you need to leave plenty of time to make this dish.